Career / Career Progression

 The Cost of a Data Breach

-Most organizations disregard cyber security as nice to have until they are the victim of a data breach.
+Most organizations disregard cyber security as lovely to have until they are the victim of a data breach.
 The average cost of a data breach is nearly $4 million as of 2017.
 Executives often don't understand the impact of a data breach, and the aftermath can be even worse with lawsuits that roll in after customers find out that their identities have been stolen.

-Most organizations have a value for each customer, and this value should cover the cost of protecting their data.
-It's a mistake to go cheap on cyber security because even a small company is a target for hackers.
-Many of these small organizations disregard cyber security because their thinking is that they are too small for an attacker to care.
+Many small organizations disregard cyber security because they think they are too small for an attacker to care.
 Because of this common attitude among small businesses, they are actually an easier target for attackers rather than fully equipped larger businesses.

 The most vulnerable part of your network is your end users.
 Your IT staff has probably completed some security training, even if it's just the security portion of Network+ or CCNA.
 If not, then you can start them down the right path.